 #8 | Quinchia, Department of Risaralda

-The hunch hasn’t changed, This is an interesting place for amateur archeologists, birders and outdoor enthusiasts.
-There are giant footprints, sacred caves and waterfalls which decide whether you can visit them or not.
-Come learn the local legends or stay tuned for our destination guide.
+This is an interesting place for amateur archeologists, birders and outdoor enthusiasts.
+Plan to hike up one of the 14 cerros, appreciate the artisan filigree silver jewelry, browse the archeological museum, and hike up to waterfalls.
+Experience the local legends or stay tuned for our destination guide.

 Local attractions include…